Fran Sánchez Rodrigo

 My role

-This was my first assignment in Catness Game Studios.
-I worked porting this game to Nintendo Switch in solitary, analyzing the code, performing CPU and GPU optimizations, and improving the engine code.
+This was my first project at Catness Game Studios.
+I was solely responsible for porting the game to Nintendo Switch, which involved analyzing the existing codebase, applying CPU and GPU optimizations, and improving engine-level systems.

 Challenges